 What Is a Market Research Analyst?
 Surveying This Data-Driven Career

-But where your experience ends—the market research analyst’s has only just begun.
+But where your experience ends, the market research analyst’s has only just begun.
 All of those surveys go somewhere.
-And while a computer can pull a graph showing how many customers rated their experience as “Satisfying,” it takes a professional to ask questions that will result in meaningful answers—and to interpret those answers in a useful way.
+And while a computer can pull a graph showing how many customers rated their experiences as “satisfying,” it takes a professional to ask questions that will result in meaningful answers—and to interpret those answers in a useful way.

 “Market research is a lot more than simple dissection and analysis,” says Saud Ibrahim, digital marketing manager at The Jacket Maker.
 This career has a whole lot going for it—though many people haven’t given it a second thought.
 In this article, we’ll dig into what a market research analyst is, their role in the field and what you’ll need to become one.

 The simple answer is market research analysts help companies understand what products or services people want and what those people are willing to pay for them.

 But the broader scope of the career is to examine market conditions for potential sales of a product or service, according to the Bureau of Labor Statistics (BLS).1 That research can take on many forms—as long as it helps a company understand their industries and audiences, market their products effectively, and maximize their profits.